 Prioritise Professional Indemnity Cover

-Professional indemnity is the most important cover for massage therapists.
-Ensure your limit is adequate for your practice - $500K minimum for sole practitioners offering relaxation massage, with higher limits for those offering deep tissue, sports, or remedial massage where the risk of aggravating existing conditions is greater.
+PI is the most important policy for massage therapists.
+Ensure your limit is adequate - $500K minimum for sole practitioners offering relaxation massage, with higher limits for those providing deep tissue, sports, or remedial work where aggravation of existing conditions is more likely.

 2